STEM (Science, Technology, Engineering, and Mathematics) Education

 To add to low-income children’s development, ICFNY will build modern educational community centers so that neighborhood kids will have a place to socialize, learn and study after school and on Saturdays.

 Since poverty keeps thousands of children in New York City annually from reaching their full potential in school, the primary goal of ICFNY is to pinpoint concrete ways in which the Foundation, our partners, and ICFNY’s future community educational centers, can act to ensure that underserved children in New York City receive the educational resources they need to help themselves move forward.
 One of the ways we will accomplish this is to assist the educational centers we build in developing a demanding, enrichment curriculum consisting of math, science, arts, technology, engineering, and chess.
 The educational programs we develop, such as our robotics initiative, will be comprehensive and fun.

 All the educational centers under the auspices of ICFNY will have a strong emphasis on STEAM (Science, Technology, Engineering, Arts and Mathematics) education.
-(We understand the importance of integrating the arts with science, technology, engineering, and math in student learning.)
+STEM + Arts = STEAM (We understand the importance of integrating the arts with science, technology, engineering, and math in student learning in order to connect with all the students we serve.)

 The children under the auspices of ICFNY will be taught in a competitive environment where the experience will primarily be hands-on and interactive.

 The community centers will provide an array of educational and social services to children from low-income families.
 To this end, ICFNY will be building upon the “community school” model, which we believe is needed in underserved communities.

 Because ICFNY realizes that too many children bring insurmountable problems to school with them that hinder learning, we will concentrate on funding a balanced meal program (breakfast and lunch) for our children on Saturdays.
 Good nutrition is critical for healthy child development!